 Okay so you can get an idea, then what?

-At some point you are going to have to sire down and write.
+At some point you are going to have to sit down and write.
 You can do an opinion piece about something, or a technical how to (technical and list how to’s do well because people are searching for how to do things), and you can also use the segue.
 Starting your article with words like “How to” or “Which” and similar words and phrases convey a process that you will be divulging to your readers.
 If they are looking to learn something, those words will let them know that you are teaching something.

 What’s a segue?